Wolfy64/GatsbyJS-Portfolio/src/markdown/resume.md

 We use React - Redux - Sass - Ant Design - Google API and Twilio chat-sms.

 - Maintain and develop new features on three web portals: OPS, Shipper, and Carrier portal.
-- Improving the codebase by resolving complex bugs and refactoring old components resulting in improved web performance, user happiness, and more maintainable codebase.
+- Improved codebase by resolving complex bugs and refactoring old components resulting in improved web performance, user happiness, and more maintainable codebase.
-- Implemented a chat-sms using Twilio SDK, one of the OPS team's favorite features currently used as the main way of management which improves communication between all Drivers / OPS.
+- Implemented chat-sms using Twilio SDK, which is currently used as the main communication method between between all Drivers / OPS.
+Currently one of OPS's favourite features improves communication between all Drivers / OPS.
 - Implemented and optimized forms to fulfill complex trucking logistics requirements.
-- Designed the new UI on Google Maps to allow a realtime truck monitoring key feature used by all clients.
+- Designed and implemented a new UI layout on Google Maps to allow realtime truck tracking and monitoring.
+  Currently a key feature used by all clients.

-<mark>Optometrist Salesman</mark> - Biarritz Optique - June 2001 - Aug 2016 ● 15 years
+<mark>Optician Salesman</mark> - Biarritz Optique - June 2001 - Aug 2016 ● 15 years

-## Open Source Contribution
+## Open Source Contributions

 ---